Perspective • ~15 mins read • January 6, 2026

 Decision Memory: The Missing Layer in Most Enterprises

 Most enterprises are rich in data but poor in memory.
-They store objects (orders, tickets, leads, payments), but they do not store reasoning: the exceptions encountered, the trade-offs considered, and the precedents applied.
+They store objects such as orders, tickets, leads, and payments.
+They do not store reasoning: the exceptions encountered, the trade-offs considered, the precedents applied.
 This gap has significant consequences for organisational capability.

-In financial services, the pattern appears as repeated reinvention: each new analyst learns the same lessons their predecessors learned because the reasoning behind past decisions was never captured, only the outcomes.
-In customer support, it surfaces as agents handling the same edge cases repeatedly without any systematic capture of successful resolution patterns—knowledge that could reduce handling time and improve consistency across the team.
-In field operations—mystery shopping, agricultural monitoring, compliance audits—it manifests as reports that describe what happened without explaining why it matters.
+In financial services, the pattern appears as repeated reinvention.
+Each new analyst learns the same lessons their predecessors learned because the reasoning behind past decisions was never captured, only the outcomes.
+In customer support, it manifests as agents repeatedly handling the same edge cases without a systematic capture of successful resolution patterns.
+In field operations (mystery shopping, agricultural monitoring, compliance audits), it manifests as reports that describe what happened without explaining why it matters.
 The observation is recorded, but the judgment that would make it actionable is lost.

-The opportunity presented by agentic systems extends beyond automation to making judgment durable.
+The opportunity presented by agentic systems extends beyond automation.
 Because agentic systems reason through decisions rather than simply executing rules, they can capture the logic applied, the exceptions encountered, and the trade-offs considered.
 Over time, this creates institutional memory that exists independently of individuals.
-A manufacturing system that has processed ten thousand enquiries does not just quote faster; it knows which configurations succeed, which assumptions fail, and which customers require additional validation.
-That knowledge compounds with each transaction, and it remains accessible even as the people who originally developed the underlying judgment move on.
+A manufacturing system that has processed ten thousand enquiries does not just quote faster.
+It knows which configurations succeed, which assumptions fail, and which customers require additional validation.
+That knowledge improves with each transaction, and it remains accessible even as the people who originally developed the underlying judgment move on.

 Communication as an Intelligence Problem